 Global forest restoration is essential for aggressive climate action.
 Media coverage of the power of forests to sequester carbon has exploded in the last few years, thanks to efforts of long-time advocates and researchers.
 Their work has inspired ambitious campaigns like the Trillion Tree and Bonn Challenges, and the UN Decade of Ecosystem Restoration.
 It’s an exciting time.
 The work could not be more urgent in the face of our climate crisis.

 Restoration projects face four operational bottlenecks: training, tools, seed supply, and funding.
-These are sticking points that slow progress, or even collapse efforts all together.
-And they go hand in hand with pitfalls like inadequate social, political, and economic engagement, a topic than many others have described, and that merits more attention.
+These are sticking points that slow progress, or even collapse efforts altogether.
+And they go hand in hand with pitfalls like inadequate social, political, and economic engagement, a topic that many others have described, and that merits more attention.

 The solution to each of these four operational bottlenecks is the same: access.
 We undervalue restoration projects, too often letting grassroots organizations go it alone, and setting them up for failure.
 If we’re to achieve massive restoration in the next decade, we need to give climate workers access to the resources they need for success.